AbigailAC/Go-Secret-Application/README.md

 The upcoming frontend will feature:

 - A table of secret IDs and Names with a "reveal secret" button.
-- A "add secret" button to input and add a new secret.
+- An "add secret" button to input and add a new secret.

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines to get started.

-## License

-This project is licensed under the MIT License.

----

-This is a basic structure.
-You might want to adjust the details based on the specifics of your project.
-If there's any more information you'd like to include or if there are more specific details about the project that you'd like to highlight, please let me know!
+- Eventually move to React-based frontend.